artontray/screenshot-frontend/README.md

-When registered, User will have access to one catgegory already created :
+When registered, User will have access to one category already created named "Main" :

 ![Profile created](./src/assets/readme/pre_registered_profile.png)